DataDog/documentation/content/en/logs/error_tracking/suspect_commits.md

 {{< img src="logs/error_tracking/suspect_commit.png" alt="A suspect commit as it is displayed in the Datadog UI" style="width:100%" >}}

-If a suspect commit is associated with an issue, it is displayed on the issue panel, as shown in the highlighted area of the image below.
+Once a suspect commit has been identified, it is displayed on the issue panel as shown in the highlighted area of the image below.

 {{< img src="logs/error_tracking/suspect_commit_in_context.png" alt="A suspect commit shown in the context of the issue panel" style="width:90%" >}}